zeyarpaing/figify/README.md

 # Figify - Figma plugin starter template

-A minimal Figma plugin starter template using Preact and TailwindCSS bundled with Vite.
+A minimal typesafe Figma plugin starter template using Preact and TailwindCSS bundled with Vite.

 > PRs are welcome